freelan-developers/freelan/README.md

  - [freelan-server](https://github.com/freelan-developers/freelan-server) - The FreeLAN configuration server.
  - [libkfather](https://github.com/freelan-developers/libkfather) - A C++ JSON parser/producer with a terrible name.

+To fetch those from their respective repositories, issue the following commands:

+> git submodule init
+> git submodule update

+And, to get the last revision for each repository:

+> git submodule foreach git checkout master

 Building
 --------

+You may setup quickly a building environment by calling the appropriate script at `tools/<your operating system>/setup-environment`.

+If no script exists for your operating system, read the instructions in `freelan-buildtools/README.md`.

 This directory contains a `SConstruct` file which uses the [FreeLAN builds tools](https://github.com/freelan-developers/freelan-buildtools) to build the contained projects.